mannuelf/editable-profile/README.md

-# Editable Profile
+# Spark Editable Profile

-Editable Profile project for Spark networks.
+Editable Profile project for Spark Networks.

 This is a mono repository containing two application.